Let's do it together: Huawei seeks to allay EU concerns with appeal for 5G partnership

 Huawei, the world’s top telecoms equipment maker, has come under pressure after the United States put it on a trade blacklist in May.
 Washington has subsequently urged EU countries to stop using its products, especially for crucial 5G networks, fearing they might be used for spying.

-Huawei, which competes with Finland’s Nokia (NOKIA.HE) and Sweden’s Ericsson (ERICb.ST), has previously said it stood ready to work with its European partners on 5G network security.
+Huawei, which competes with Finland’s Nokia and Sweden’s Ericsson, has previously said it stood ready to work with its European partners on 5G network security.
 It has always denied its equipment can be used for spying.

 In a report published earlier in October, EU lawmakers avoided explicitly singling out China and Huawei as security risks when warning of the danger of increased cyber attacks by state-backed entities.